 Buy vinyl from Halcyon (US)

 Vmax convincingly signals the end of absence

-On the A-side, laid back mood is prevailing, offering a smoother view on classic techno.
+On the A-side, laid back mood is prevailing, offering a smoother take of classic techno.
 The opening track couldn’t get any better title than “Innocent Times”, an adorable Detroit tune with bouncy drums and lustrous Milky Way pads.
-In the late night drifter “Encounters” ample chords are aligned for a soulful experience in the borderline of deep house.
+In the late-night drifter “Encounters” ample chords are aligned for a soulful experience in the borderline of deep house.
 Before it becomes too cosy, on the flip “Hyperbaric Dreams” adds some fuel with wriggly, scorching synth line, before a real heavyweight, “Walking Among Giants”, arrives.
 Feeling the force of Brunner’s Silicon alias, acid-bitten electro monster takes us to a gloomy trip.

 It could be of Brunner’s long hiatus, but “Giants” sounds as a result of a meticulous artistic process, where the precision for details governs about any time pressures.
 And there is more to come: Brunner has reanimated the Silicon project as well with a single on Undersound Recordings and an EP is in the making for Vmax.